mhho3082/dotfiles/README.md

   * Sync Neovim's plugins
   * Log in to GitHub CLI

-## Program list
+## App list

 This is listed in the order of installation.
 Those surrounded in brackets are found to be installed already in Ubuntu 20.04 LTS.
 Appended data starting with `ppa:` is the PPA for Ubuntu.
-If installed already and still have `ppa:` - they need upgrading with the PPA.
+If it is installed already and still have `ppa:` - it needs upgrading with the PPA.

 <details>
 <summary> App List </summary>